JaeHoanKim/JaeHoanKim.github.io/_posts/2021-01-01-AI Tech Play.md

 author_profile: true
 ---

 ## AI Tech Play, 2021.01 - 2021.08

+*AI Tech Play is an AI Educations Brand initially funded by Knowledge AI (KAIT) Foundation based in Boston.
+Through forming strategic partnerships with organizations across industry and academia, we are delivering Free AI Coding Educations based on MIT Beaver Work's Code Materials.*

 -	Led the educational material production team to adapt the educational material from MIT Lincoln Laboratory for 200+ middle school students in Korea